-Figure 5-2: An example evacuation eorridor -Connecticut Avenue in Washington, D.C.
+Figure 5.2 Example Evacuation Corridor - Connecticut Avenue in Washington, D.C.

 To reflect the operational constraints, the application of the signal optimization model is subjected to the following constraints:

 - Non-signalized intersections cannot be critical intersections. - Cycle time will be within a range of 60 to 300 seconds - Evacuation demand can be directed to any of its downstream critical intersections.